Njoura7/Huddle-landing-page-/README.md

 	background-attachment: fixed;
 	/* eventhough it seems like I didn't need it in the end but it was helpfull through the process and I will definetly use it in the future */
 }

+.proud-of-this-css2 {
+	filter: brightness(0) invert(1);
+}
+/* this helped me to change the color of the given logo without the need of another logo which I will definetly need in my future project */
 ```

 I also discovered this great source which i will defenitely use for my next documentation :